awsdocs/aws-parallelcluster-user-guide/doc_source/moving-from-v2-to-v3.md

  Notes:
 +  The installation of Intel HPC Platform Specification software is subject to the terms and conditions of the applicable [Intel End User License Agreement](https://software.intel.com/en-us/articles/end-user-license-agreement)

- **Example of custom IAM configurations including: instance profile, instance role, additional policies for instances and the role for the lambda functions associated to the cluster**
+ **Example of custom IAM configurations including: instance profile, instance role, additional policies for instances and the role for the lambda functions associated with the cluster**

 AWS ParallelCluster 2: